ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/zoom.md

 ## Demo

   :::warning
-  pc is not allowed, scan the qrcode
+  pc is not allowed, scan the qrcode.
   :::

   <demo qrcode-url="zoom/default">